 AIDS Institute, NYS Department of Health: On this page, the NYS Department of Health links to resources for New Yorkers living with HIV/AIDS, including programs that provide access to free care for NYS residents who are uninsured or underinsured.

 Avert: This collection of articles includes personal stories; encouragement; and information on being newly diagnosed, treatment, maintaining health and well-being, and sharing your diagnosis.

 Test Positive Aware Network: Originally a publication about HIV treatment for people living with HIV/AIDS and their caregivers, Positively Aware also provides information on hepatitis C. Find online Drug Guides for HIV and Hepatitis B and C, and information on paying for PrEP, HIV treatment, and PEP.

-HCV & HIV Co-Infection: The Basics of Living with Two Infections (PDF)
+HCV & HIV Co-Infection: The Basics of Living with Two Infections

 Project Inform: This publication is designed for people diagnosed with both HCV and HIV.
 Along with summaries of HIV and HCV, topics include safer drug use, sexual transmission of HCV (which is more common with coinfection), health recommendations, and support resources.
-The booklet is also available in Spanish (PDF).

 Confronting Stigma: Speaking Out About HIV

 Greater Than AIDS: In these videos, gay and bisexual men talk about disclosing their HIV status and other HIV-related issues.